Don’t be disheartened by sensationalist headlines! Spain still welcomes overseas buyers

 Your Spanish dream can still come true

-Reports of an outright ban on non-EU citizens buying property in Spain
+Reports of an outright ban on non-EU residents buying property in Spain

 Again, any potential change would need to pass the lower house, where the government’s minority status makes passing new legislation challenging.